jirkapok/GasPlanner/doc/calculators.md

 * Equivalent narcotic depth (`END`) is affected by both nitrox and oxygen depending on your understanding if oxygen is narcotic or not.
 * Maximum partial pressure limits maximum depth by oxygen content.

 The results shown in the table respect all options defined in this form.
-More details about all of the are described in Nitrox calculator chapter or in [dive results](./results.md).
+More details about all of the are described in Nitrox calculator chapter or in [events](./events.md).

 ## Redundancies